Outcomes from Elder Abuse prevention Services

-Elder abuse can take many forms and frequently involve a family member or a person very close to the older person.
-To date most approaches in managing Elder Abuse involve a legal framework..
-Whilst legal intervention can be necessary in elder Abuse older people are reluctant to commence a legal pathway for fear of losing the relationship.
+Elder abuse can take many forms and can frequently involve a family member or a person very close to the older person.
+To date, most approaches in managing elder abuse involve a legal framework.
+Whilst legal intervention can be necessary in elder abuse, older people are reluctant to commence a legal pathway for fear of losing the relationship.

 Better Place Australia has developed a model for managing conflict for older Australians and preventing abuse of older people.
 Our Respecting Elders Service (established in 2017), built within a framework of mediation and counselling, provides a prevention and early intervention response, which ultimately seeks to address conflict before it escalates and causes harm.

 Since May 2017 Better Place Australia has received more than 160 referrals into the program.
 This presentation will focus on the data and outcomes of the Respecting Elders Service including: